-- 4.27.
-With respect to Mid Sussex, the Strategy confirms the District contains six areas that are at risk of flooding.
-These are Burgess Hill, Copthorne, Hassocks, Haywards Heath and Lindfield, East Grinstead, and Sayers Common. - 4.28.
-The Strategy confirms, that properties in Hassocks are largely at risk from surface water flooding.
-It identifies a number of 'wet spots' and the number of residential properties and businesses susceptible to flood risk by flood source.
-A total of 685 residential properties and businesses in Hassocks are susceptible to flood risk.
-Of these, 525 properties are identified as at risk of surface water flooding; 105 are identified as at risk of river and flooding; and 55 are at risk of flooding from a combination of both surface water and river and sea. - 4.29.
+- 4.28.
 Given the local flood risk issues, the Hassocks, Hurstpierpoint, Keymer and Ditchling Transition (HKD) group commissioned a project to gain a better understanding of flood risk in the local area.
-This work was funded by West Sussex County Council's Operation Watershed fund. - 4.30.
-The aim of the project was to: - Digitally map areas for potential green infrastructure (GI) interventions in Hassocks; - To engage with the public of Hassocks to map areas of where surface flooding and river flooding have historically happened in the town; - To map areas of where surface flooding is a current concern; - Assess the potential impact of the GI interventions in Hassocks; - To work with the public to identify areas where GI could be installed in the village of Hassocks; - To engage the public and promote GI to the wider public in Hassocks and beyond; and - To create one GI intervention in the town in 2017. - 4.31.
-The Report highlights measures which could be designed into the townscape to help manage local flood risk. - 4.32.
+This work was funded by West Sussex County Council's Operation Watershed fund. - 4.29.
+The aim of the project was to: - Digitally map areas for potential green infrastructure (GI) interventions in Hassocks; - To engage with the public of Hassocks to map areas of where surface flooding and river flooding have historically happened in the town; - To map areas of where surface flooding is a current concern; - Assess the potential impact of the GI interventions in Hassocks; - To work with the public to identify areas where GI could be installed in the village of Hassocks; - To engage the public and promote GI to the wider public in Hassocks and beyond; and - To create one GI intervention in the town in 2017. - 4.30.
+The Report 20 highlights measures which could be designed into the townscape to help manage local flood risk. - 4.31.
 The HNP wishes to support the implementation of local measures and initiatives to ensure flood risk is managed appropriately.

-West Sussex Local Flood Risk Management Strategy, Figure 6
+19 West Sussex Local Flood Risk Management Strategy, figure 6

-&lt;sup>20 Hassocks Green Infrastructure Project, Community and Neighbourhood Sustainable Urban Drainage Report, June 2017
+20 Hassocks Green Infrastructure Project, Community and Neighbourhood Sustainable Urban Drainage Report, June 2017